programarivm/jordi-csv/README.md

     P0017, CPU, Processing power,  ideal for multimedia, 4, 4.22
     Open the file with your favorite editor, fix the errors and try again.

-Cool!
-The file has been successfully dumped into the database, but there's one line which is not valid:
+The file has been successfully dumped into the database, however there's one line which is not valid -- this is a common thing when processing CSV files.

     P0017,CPU,Processing power, ideal for multimedia,4,4.22,